What is the Best Gutter Guard for Oak Tassels?

-How to Protect Your Home from Oak Tassels
+How to Protect Your Home From Oak Tassels

 Stringy oak tassels may be the most frustrating form of debris any homeowner faces.
 If you have an oak tree in your yard you know why – they are sticky.

 This makes them a particular challenge to find a gutter guard that will prevent oak tassels from clogging your gutters.
-Let’s briefly explore the two most common styles of gutter guards:

 Do these work for oak tassels?